Kongara Kalan

 Kongara Kalan is a village in Ranga Reddy district in Telangana, India.
 It falls under Ibrahimpatnam mandal.
 It has population of 5,269 as per the 2011 Census of India.

+Economy

+In 2023, Foxconn, in partnership with the Government of Telangana, broke ground on a manufacturing facility in the town.
+The facility is estimated to support up to 25,000 jobs in the first phase.
+The initial investment on the plant from Foxconn is $500M.